Asymptotic behavior of generalized capacities with applications to eigenvalue perturbations: the higher dimensional case: Introduction

 When $u$ is a single admissible function, with finite order of vanishing $\kappa(u)=\overline{k}$ at $0$, we simplify notation further by writing

 and we note that

 is strictly positive. {In particular, $\mathrm{Cap}_\Omega(\varepsilon \overline{\omega},u)$ is asymptotic to $\mathfrak C(\omega,u_\#)\varepsilon^{2\overline{k}+d-2}$.}

 {We then apply} the above results to the asymptotic behavior of eigenvalues in perforated domains.
 Our main results on this problem are the following Theorems \ref{t:1} and \ref{t:2} (see Theorems \ref{thm:eig1}, \ref{thm:eig2}, and \ref{thm:orderEVs} {for more detailed statements}).
-We begin with Theorem \ref{t:1} which deals with the case when the $N$-th eigenvalue in the unperturbed set $\Omega$ is simple. \begin{theorem} Let $\lambda_N(\Omega)$ be a simple eigenvalue of the Dirichlet-Laplacian in {an admissible domain} $\Omega$.
+We begin with Theorem \ref{t:1} which is a reformulation of Theorems \ref{thm:eig1} and \ref{thm:eig2} and which deals with the case when the $N$-th eigenvalue in the unperturbed set $\Omega$ is simple.
+For the proof, we refer to Subsection \ref{subsec:simple}. \begin{theorem} Let $\lambda_N(\Omega)$ be a simple eigenvalue of the Dirichlet-Laplacian in {an admissible domain} $\Omega$.
 Let $u_N$ be a $L^2(\Omega)$-normalized eigenfunction associated to $\lambda_N(\Omega)$.
 Then

 Moreover, let $\overline{k}$ be the order of vanishing {of $u_N$} at $0$.
 Then

 \end{theorem}